 In states that don’t tax gift wrapping services, the resale exemption does not apply since there is no tax charged on the service.
-The retailer must pay tax on these supplies.
+The retailer must pay tax on the gift-wrapping supplies.

-The challenge is when a retailer provides complimentary and for charge gift wrapping services and the gift wrapping service is not taxable.
+The challenge is when a retailer provides both complimentary and for-charge gift wrapping services and the gift-wrapping service is not taxable.
 In this case, they must be able to distinguish the materials and supplies in order to correctly claim the resale exemption and remit use tax on the taxable purchases.

 During the holiday season, many shoppers forgo gifts altogether and give gift cards instead.
 Generally, gift cards are considered cash equivalents.
 Therefore, the purchase of gift cards is generally not a taxable transaction.
 When gift cards are redeemed, the same laws apply as if the customer is using cash.
 The act of using a gift card is not taxable itself.
 Tax is calculated on the total purchase price, and then the gift card is applied as a payment method.